-If relevant, researchers should also review the IRB's guidance regarding class projects, independent studies and honors projects; and documentaries and ethnographies.
-If you have reviewed this information and are still unsure whether you need to submit an application to the IRB, please submit an Inquiry Form to the IRB via the Cayuse Human Ethics module.
+If relevant, researchers should also review the IRB's guidance on projects that do not contribute to generalizable knowledge.
+If you have reviewed this information and are still unsure whether you need to submit an application to the IRB, please contact the IRB at irb@bowdoin.edu.